PalmTree: Learning an Assembly Language Model for Instruction Embedding: Discussion

 In this paper, we focus on training an assembly language model for one instruction set or one architecture.
 We particularly evaluated x86.
 The technique described here can be applied to other instruction sets as well, such as ARM and MIPS.

-However, in this paper, we do not intend to learn an instruction embedding cross multiple CPU architectures.
-It means that semantically equivalent or similar instructions from different architectures can be mapped into similar locations in the embedded space.
+However, in this paper, we do not intend to learn a language model across multiple CPU architectures.
+Cross-architecture means that semantically similar instructions from different architectures can be mapped to near regions in the embedded space.
 Cross-architecture assembly language model can be very useful for cross-architecture vulnerability/bug search.
-We leave it as future work.
+We leave it as a future work.